What's Wear A Hijab Day?

 "This has shaken the entire community," Natarajan said.
 "All of us want to say, 'We will not tolerate something like this in Fremont.'
 We want to do something visually symbolic."

-also have contacted local Muslim and Afghan leaders to avoid unwittingly offending the family or trivializing Ansari's death, Natarajan said.
+The day's planners said they also have contacted local Muslim and Afghan leaders to avoid unwittingly offending the family or trivializing Ansari's death, Natarajan said.

 But Bruce Green, a Fremont minister who has an office at Centerville Presbyterian Church, questions if there might be a better, more inclusive way to show solidarity.
 "I've talked with different Afghan women who don't want to embrace the hijab," Green said.
 "Not every Muslim wears one or thinks of it as a positive symbol."